jhumelsine/jhumelsine.github.io/_posts/2025-11-15-flyweight.md

 The GoF didn't provide any Flyweight reclamation suggestions, as noted above.
 Even with garbage collection, we have an issue, since the Flyweight itself is a reference which would prevent garbage collection.

 Java has a nice way to address this with its [WeakHashMap](https://docs.oracle.com/javase/8/docs/api/java/util/WeakHashMap.html) class.
-A __WeakHashMap__ doesn't include the map in a stored instance's reference count.
-If the weak map is the only reference to an instance, then it is eligible for garbage collection.
+A __WeakHashMap__ doesn't include references stored in the Map against the reference count.
+If the only reference remaining is the one from the Weak Map, then the instance is eligible for garbage collection.

 ```java
 private static Map<String, Flyweight> flyweights = new WeakHashMap<>();